Event spark

 Combining own ID and other IDs

-You can set both forge_id and other_forge_ids simultaneously:
+You can set both forge_id and other_forge_ids simultaneously.

 type: custom:uix-forge